Officials: Don't wait for Real ID deadline

 Baldwin said replacement cards can be issued at Social Security offices or online.

-State Rep. Seth Grove, R-Dover Township, said he has received a handful of calls over the past few months from residents experiencing similar issues.
+State Rep. Seth Grove, R-Dover Township, said he has received a handful of calls over the past few months from residents experiencing issues.

 In addition, different names appearing on a Social Security card and a birth certificate have caused issues with receiving a Real ID.